 - Volunteer time

-Time is money, and must be accounted for as such.
-That’s especially true if it adds value to your organisation, or if the person concerned has a special skill such as bookkeeping.
+Since time is equivalent to money, it must be accounted for as such.
+This is especially true if doing so contributes to the success of your organisation or if the individual in question possesses specialised expertise such as bookkeeping.

 - Membership dues

 In exchange for use of its facilities or services, social clubs and organisations will collect these dues from their members.

 When you have a fundraiser or some other type of event and charge attendees an admission fee, this should be reported as revenue.

 There are regulations governing this, so check with your local tax office for further information.

 - Grants and other lump sums

 It is important to keep in mind that not-for-profit organisations, central and municipal governments, as well as the corporate sector can all apply for grants.
 You are required to keep a record in your books of all of the money that comes to you in this way.

 Even if you’re running a company that doesn’t produce a profit, that doesn’t mean you can’t still work hard to make sure your firm is successful.
 The more effectively you manage your organisation, the more effectively you will be able to provide those individuals who have a requirement for your assistance.
 Here are some concepts to consider:

 In the strict sense of the word, a non-profit organisation does not have an owner.
 However, there are still individuals holding positions of responsibility within the organisation, such as the secretary and the treasurer.
 It is essential that these individuals carry out their responsibilities to the very best of their abilities.
 Therefore, you need to make sure you hire qualified individuals.